 Oh, dear, I fear my comment has offended

 Hard to argue, though, when you're too mad to speak.

 When they see how your emotions make you weak!

 - A character in Judith Thompson's Lion In The Streets says to another character, if memory serves, "shut up, you fat!"

-- Frustrated, facing jail time for massive fraud, and having just lost a tug of war for some very important documents, Leo Bloom stares at Max Biallistock, gibbers a bit, and shouts: "FAT!"
+- The Producers: Frustrated, facing jail time for massive fraud, and having just lost a tug of war for some very important documents, Leo Bloom stares at Max Bialystock, gibbers a bit, and shouts: "FAT!"

 - Quite frequent in Ace Attorney, particularly during the real culprit's breakdown, often accompanied by Big "NO!".
 Also, Edgeworth is quite prone to odd sounds, when a major problem in his case is exposed or during the moments of general surpri—MMMMMMMMMMMMMMMMM!!!